DrDaveTurner/HPC-User/episodes/r.md

 but it by default auto-adjusts the units to the length of the interval.
 So if your code takes 59 seconds it will report 59, but if the same code takes 60 seconds it will auto-adjust to minutes and report 1 instead.
-You can and alway should manually specify the units if you choose to use this function.
+You can and always should manually specify the units if you choose to use this function.